rhymn/fractalistic/README.md

 # fractalistic
-Project for controlling a heater using Arduino and Raspberry Pi
+A polyglot project for controlling a heater using Arduino and Raspberry Pi over the Internet.

 ## uploading to Arduino
 "avrdude: stk500_getsync(): not in sync" this is most likely because the AutoResetOnSerial is enabled.